GolosChain/golos-reference/storage/storage_engine.md

 boost::multi_index_container.
 This means that two or more threads may read the database at the same time, but all writes must be protected by a mutex.

-Multiple processes may open the same database if care is taken to use interpocess locking on the database.
+Multiple processes may open the same database if care is taken to use interprocess locking on the database.

 ### Persistance

 By default data is only flushed to disk upon request or when the program exits.
-So long as the program does not crash in the middle of a call to db.modify(), or db.create() the content of the database should remain in a consistant state.
+So long as the program does not crash in the middle of a call to db.modify(), or db.create() the content of the database should remain in a consistent state.
 This means that you should minimize the complexity of the lambdas used to create and/or modify state.

 If the operating system crashes or the computer loses power, then the database will be left in an undefined